brian-chilin/nextcloud_writeup/README.md

   dns-nameservers 192.168.1.1 8.8.8.8
 ```
 ### mdadm
 I knew I wanted the three hard drives to operate in software raid1 since the hardware step.
 I value the redundancy so if a drive fails I should have two more copies.
 With old drives I figure the likelihood of a single drive failing has increased, so this seemed inexpensive to gaurantee.
 It also gives upgrade paths for the future, suppose I got my hands on three huge hard drives or a couple large SSD's each at least a TB.
 These are a little expensive for me now, but in the future the only growing pain of upgrading will be transferring up to a TB off my hard drives.
-Half of the 2TB drive will be totally lost because I don't care to do the formatting, however I still felt I was making a good use of what I had laying around - I don't value that 1TB lost over the simplicity yet redundancy of my RAID array.
+Half of the 2TB drive will be totally lost because I don't care to do the formatting, however I still felt I was making a good use of what I had laying around - I don't value that 1TB lost over the simplicity and redundancy of my RAID array.
 ```
 $ sudo mdadm --zero-superblock /dev/sdb /dev/sdc /dev/sdd
 $ sudo mdadm --create --verbose /dev/md0 --level=1 --raid-devices=3 /dev/sdb /dev/sdc /dev/sdd